dtonhofer/prolog_notes/other_notes/about_list_processing/README.md

 ### Head-to-tail processing, direct

 This is the usual case.

-Create a predicate that performs a recursive call at last position and which
+**Write a predicate that performs a recursive call at last position and which:**

 In the head: